1. Home

 I. PURPOSE

-This PA does not affect or supersede any existing or future agreements, arrangements, contracts, or cooperative agreements among the Partners and does not affect the ability of the Partners to enter into other agreements or arrangements related to this PA.
+This PA does not affect or supersede any existing agreements, arrangements, contracts, or cooperative agreements among the Partners and does not affect the ability of the Partners to enter into other agreements or arrangements related to this PA.

 II.
 DURATION OF AGREEMENT